Turtlepaw/trivia-docs/guide/creating/coding.md

 # Fetching Questions
-Now since you have created your project you can start creating your project's code.
+Since you have created your project, you can start building your project's code.

 <!-- eslint-skip -->
 ```js